 - · Lubrication system.

 - · Air cleaner.

 - · Cooling system.

-- · Fuel system.
+- Fuel system.

 - · Miscellaneous.

-Secure the starting device or disconnect a battery cable before working on the engine.
+Block the starting device when working on the engine.
 If the engine starts unexpectedly, there is a serious risk of injury.

 There is always a risk of sustaining burns when an engine is hot.
 Particularly hot parts are branch pipes, turbochargers, oil sumps, and hot coolant and oil in pipes and hoses.